ibm-cloud-docs/cis/ts-html-1xxx-errors.md

 Request the website owner to investigate their {{site.data.keyword.cis_short_notm}} security settings or allow your client IP address.
 Because the website owner blocked your request, {{site.data.keyword.cis_short_notm}} support cannot override a customer’s security settings.

-## Errors 1009 Access Denied: Country or region banned
+## Errors 1009 Access denied: Country or region banned
 {: #1009-error}

 A common cause of 1009 errors is when the owner of the website (for example, `example.com`) has banned the country or region your IP address in from accessing the website.